 But in 1830, Guizot and his friends succeeded, as they were simultaneously succeeding in Great Britain, in establishing a form of middle-class rule "as a permanent juste milieu or golden mean between the extremes of revolution and reaction" (Starzinger, 1965, viii).
-The Chamber of Deputies on August 7, 1830, suppressed the Preamble to the Charter of 1814 "as wounding the national dignity by appearing to grant to Frenchmen rights which belong to them essentially" (Collins, 1970, 90).
+The Chamber of Deputies on August 7, 1830, suppressed the Preamble to the Charter of 1814 "as wounding the national dignity by appearing to grant to Frenchmen rights which belong to them essentially" [That's the kind of sleazy underhanded move that the 'power'-guys of today have learned to polish smooth... - P.S.]
+(Collins, 1970, 90).
 The liberals politically and the grande bourgeoisie socially had at last won their droit de cite.
-[Wallerstein's note (partially) reads: "Both L'homme (1960, 36) and Pouthas (1962, 258) speak of the substitution of one class for the other as the dominant force..."]
+[Wallerstein's note